timescale/docs/cloud/service-operations/high-availability.md

 help catch them before a failure occurs.
 </Highlight>

-## HA replicas, explained
+## HA replicas in detail

 HA replicas are multi-AZ, asynchronous hot standbys.
 They use streaming replication to minimize the chance of data loss during failover.
 What does all this mean?

 ### Asynchronous commits